-- 3.1.
-The Trust Board has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework for data protection. - 3.2.
-The Trust Board has delegated day-to-day responsibility for operating the policy and ensuring its maintenance and review to the Principal with advice and assistance from the DPO. - 3.3.
+3.1.
+The Trust Board has overall responsibility for the effective operation of this policy and for ensuring compliance with the relevant statutory framework for data protection-and freedom of information.

+3.2.
+The Trust Board has delegated day-to-day responsibility for operating the policy and ensuring its maintenance and review to the UTCW Data Protection Officer (DPO) notwithstanding that UTCW is a data controller as defined in Section 1 of the DPA and public authority as defined in Section 3 of the FOIAPrincipal with advice and assistance from the DPO.

+3.3.
 The Senior Leadership Team has a specific responsibility to ensure the fair application of this policy and all staff have an individual responsibility to ensure that they understand the implications of the data protection principles (Principles) outlined in paragraph 6.1.2 and that the Principles are adhered to.